priithaamer/adyen-skinbuilder/README.markdown

 And go to http://localhost:8888 to see the generated page.

 See `adyen-skinbuilder --help` for more options to run server on different port or with logging etc.

+### Base directory

+If you have multiple skin directories, this gem supports base directory that can provide files that will be included in all skins without the need to duplicate them.
+Let's consider this example:

+    +- ~/Documents
+      +- base
+        +- inc
+          +- cfooter.txt
+          +- cheader.txt
+      +- DV3tf95f
+        +- inc
+          +- cheader.txt

+File in specific skin directory takes precedence when building skin zip file.
+In this example, `cheader.txt` will be bundled from skin directory `DV3tf95f/inc` but `cfooter.txt` comes from `base/inc`.

 ## Order Data